Atha/update-conf.d/readme.md

 which adds */etc/fstab.d* support in *libmount*, part of *util-linux*.
 Adding support to the mount command was discussed by certain developers on the [LKML](https://lkml.org/lkml/2012/1/20/104), but not *yet* implemented.
-Nevertheless on Debian based system */etc/fstab.d* already exists and is propably used by libmount.
+On a Debian 6 and 7 system */etc/fstab.d* already exists and is probably used by libmount.
+Hence, be very very careful when you use update-conf.d with */etc/fstab* on a Debian 6/7 based distribution!

-Hence, be very very careful when you use update-conf.d with */etc/fstab* on a Debian based distribution!
+In Debian 8 (2015) this libmount behaviour was removed.

 Installation
 ------------